Peel neighborhoods: Conclusions

 The experiments of \S \ref{sec:experiments} reveal that peel neighborhoods have utility along multiple axes. \S \ref{sec:comparison} shows they encode locality more flexibly and more efficiently than $k$-nearest neighbor or fixed-radius neighborhoods. \S \ref{sec:annuli} demonstrates that they provide a practical alternative to topological persistence. \S \ref{sec:scaling} illustrates how peel neighborhoods can approximate peels that are much more expensive to compute exactly.
 Finally, \S \ref{sec:localDimension} and \ref{sec:VGT} show that peel neighborhoods can help efficiently estimate local dimension and thereby identify singularities in stratified manifolds using the gradient norm score $s_2$ of \S \ref{sec:gradients}.
 This technique is robust, efficient, and performant.

-Proving a useful nontrivial result involving peels of subsets of peels (or of peel neighborhoods of elements of peels) is an outstanding challenge.
+It is natural to ask if there is a useful nontrivial result involving peels of subsets of peels (or of peel neighborhoods of elements of peels).
 In the framing of Lemma \ref{lem:inclusionBound}, we want to be able to understand when $\Delta = d|_\mathcal{I}^{-1} \delta > 0$, i.e., when the peel of a subset is a subset of a peel.
+Numerical experiments with Gaussian data for $N \gg 5$ in various dimensions suggested \begin{conjecture}[disproved] If $d$ is strict negative type on a finite space and $\mathcal{I} \subseteq \textnormal{peel}(d)$, then $\textnormal{peel}(d|_\mathcal{I}) = \mathcal{I}$. \end{conjecture}

 Evan Gorman produced the counterexample